minima-global/minidocs/docs/runanode/selectplatform/linux_vps.md

 10. Start your node:

 :::important SET YOUR PASSWORD
-**Make sure to change the password below from `123` to a secure password using lowercase letters and numbers only of your choice.
-This will be the password to access your Minidapp Hub.**
+Make sure to change the password below from `123` to a long password using a-z and 0-9 characters only.<br/>
+This will be the password to access your Minidapp Hub.
 :::

 >```docker run -d -e minima_mdspassword=123 -e minima_server=true -v ~/minimadocker9001:/home/minima/data -p 9001-9004:9001-9004 --restart unless-stopped --name minima9001 minimaglobal/minima:latest```